Standards and Conventions

 Example dbt model structure:

-The model structure below reflects a single catalog for domain+environment and schema separation for layers and stages:
+The model structure below reflects a single catalog for domain+environment and schema separation for zones and layers:

 {{domain/enterprise} _project_name}